OndroMih/glassfish-app-client-examples/README.md

 This example client applicaiton calls a simple remote EJB deployed on the GlassFish server.

+## Requirements

+This project requires Eclipse GlassFish Server 7 and Java 11 or newer.

+If you want to use it with an older version of GlassFish server, you need to do the following changes:
+* In pom.xml file, change the version of the `jakarta.jakartaee-api` dependency from `10.0.0` to `8.0.0`
+* In all `*.java` files, change `jakarta.` in imports to `javax.`, e.g. change `import jakarta.ejb.EJB;` to `import javax.ejb.EJB`

+Otherwise everything should work as described below.

 ## Build the application

 Build the application JAR file: